 Organizational Structure Risk

-Workplace organization in the US tends to be flat and more straightforward than their offshore counterpart.
+Workplace organization in the US tends to be flat and more straightforward than its offshore counterpart.

 Government Regulation Risk

-As more and more global companies outsource their critical businesses processes, a number of legal issues are also on the rise.
-Before you outsource, it’s important that your company made the due diligence to research on applicable laws concerning intellectual property and data protection.
+As more and more global companies outsource their critical business processes, a number of legal issues are also on the rise.
+Before you outsource, it’s important that your company made the due diligence to research applicable laws concerning intellectual property and data protection.

 Make sure that your offshore partner complies with all government regulations and provide adequate and accurate transparency when company audits are made.